open-obfuscator/doc/omvll/passes/opaque-constants/index.md

 {{< hicon lvl=1 icon="fa-regular fa-input-numeric" >}}Opaque Constants{{< /hicon >}}

 {{< pass_purpose >}}
-The purpose of this pass is to protect constants using opaque values
+The purpose of this pass is to protect constants using opaque values.
 {{< /pass_purpose >}}

 {{< compare "svg/opaque-cst-1.svg" "svg/opaque-cst-2.svg" "omvll">}}

-While reverse engineering binary, clear strings, symbols, and integer constants are important information that is used to quickly infer the purpose of a function.
+While statically reverse engineering binaries, plain strings, symbols, and integer constants are crucial information that can be used to quickly infer the purpose of a function.

 This pass protects integer constants by using opaque operations.